Article Table Of Contents

 Part of the reason for that tension?
 The country as a whole continues to self segregate across race, income, and party lines.
 But it's not all bad on the race relations front.

 So what city is the most diverse in Ohio?
-According to the most Census data, Springdale took the number one over all spot for diversity in Ohio.
+According to the most Census data, Whitehall took the number one over all spot for diversity in Ohio.

 Read on below to see how we crunched the numbers and how your town ranked.
 To see where Ohio ranked as a state, we have a ranking of the most diverse states in Ameria.